xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 ```
 qsub -I -n 3 -t 720 -A ATPESC2017
 ```
+   - **Note**: Once the allocation has started, you will be logged into the reserved nodes and see a new prompt with a differnt hostname such as `cc122`.
+   - The allocation should remain _reserved_ for the whole day.
+However, you can delete it simply by logging out of the interactive shell it put you in.
-   - copy over precompiled binaries and data files to your home dir.
+   - Now, copy over precompiled binaries and data files to your home dir.
 ```
 cp -r /projects/ATPESC2017/NumericalPackages/handson ~/
 ```